Charlie Gard's parents seek more time with sick son before he dies in a hospice

 His parents have since been trying to find an intensive care doctor to oversee a plan that would allow Charlie to be ventilated in a hospice for several days.

 "We need some peaceful time with our baby boy," the parents said in a statement.
-"We need a pediatric intensive care consultant to come forward to assist and facilitate with a hospice stay."
+"We need a paediatric intensive care consultant to come forward to assist and facilitate with a hospice stay."

 A lawyer for Charlie's court-appointed guardian had told the High Court that no hospice could provide care for intensively ventilated children for a long time, so the parents' wish to spend several days with him could not be fulfilled.